 1 – Feel like a king at the Doge’s Palace

-One of the main landmarks of this glorious, floating city, the Doge’s Palace is an essential stop on any Venetian itinerary.
+One of the main tourist attractions in Venice, the Doge’s Palace is an essential stop on any Venetian itinerary.
 Built originally in 1340, not only does this centuries-old palace portray a detailed history, but it also boasts some of the most exquisite art, architecture, and furniture (fit for a king) in the city.

 Over the centuries, it continued to play a significant role in the city’s public life, refined and rebuilt continuously by various politicians.